 Please find enclosed a letter from the Chairman of the Public Service Commission Nominating Council (PSCNC), the Florida Public Service Commission Application, and other information for your review.
-I am the Administrative Assistant to the Council and can be contacted at the number referenced in the letterhead and/or Joaceus.Theresa@leg.state.fl.us regarding any questions about the application process.
-As stated in the Chairman's letter, all applications must be received by the Florida Public Service Commission Nominating Council's Office at the above-referenced address by 5:00 p.m.EST, May 3, 2016.
+I am the Administrative Assistant to the Council and may be contacted at the number referenced below and/or knight.mavis@leg.state.fl.us regarding any questions about the application process.
+As stated in the Chairman's letter, all applications must be received by the Florida Public Service Commission Nominating Council's Office at the address below by 5:00 p.m.
+EST, July 28, 2017.